BloodRedTape/sfpl/README.md

 ```

-### You can pass output image width and height, plot title and axis names
+### Output image width and height, plot title and axis names can be passed as function parameters
 By default they are empty.

 ```c++